 - Make, model and year,

-- Odometer reading (or a statement that distance traveled is not available),
+- Odometer reading (or a statement that distance travelled is not available),

 - Whether the vehicle has been “branded” by the Ministry of Transportation as salvage, rebuilt or irreparable,